plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 Can't we make it simpler?
 We could think of skipping the last point but that would require the code in the frameworks circle to work with our domain entities which would practically mean to put the whole repository implementation in the frameworks circle.

+(IMAGE - ORM repository create entities directly without additional DTOs)

 That might be a good pragmatic alternative if most of your repository implementation depends on the ORM framework anyhow and there is not much code left to be separated out into the adapters layer.

 On the other hand, if quite some code of your repository implementation would be independent from the ORM framework,